 When we last saw the spunky, young journalist, she had just graduated from Yale and was struggling to land a job.
 A last minute offer found her hitting the road to cover then-Senator Barack Obama’s campaign for an online publication.
 It was hardly a classic 9-to-5 gig and Rory wasn’t even sure how long she’d be gone, though one can assume it kept her working for quite some time given that Obama won the election.

 When A Year In The Life picks back up nearly a decade later, Rory’s professional life is in similarly uncertain territory.
 Due to an early first look, many speculated she ended up as a teacher at her high school alma mater, Chilton, but a later trailer revealed that Rory is still a little aimless.
 “I have no job.
 I have no credit.
-I have no underwear,” she tells Jess (yep, if you haven’t heard, he’ll be back).
+I have no underwear,” she tells Jess (yep, he’ll be back).

 During one of their ritual Friday night dinners, family matriarch Emily Gilmore refers to her granddaughter’s lifestyle as a “vagabond existence.”
 Though promos show Rory moving back into her old room, it’s clear that it wasn’t because she lost a recent job or went through some big change — she never quite put down roots.
-"It's real time, so it's been about eight years that she’s been living a bit of a vagabond lifestyle, kind of chasing each story that she becomes passionate about and wants to tell," Alexis Bledel, who plays Rory on-screen, told Us Weekly in September.
+"It's real time, so it's been about eight years that she’s been living a bit of a vagabond lifestyle, kind of chasing each story that she becomes passionate about and wants to tell," Alexis Bledel, who plays Rory, told Us Weekly in September.
 Instead, Rory's been trotting the globe, “crashing on couches and staying with friends.”